Official Troubleshooting Methodology and Evidence Handling

 | All Internet access affected | Default route, ISP, edge firewall, NAT, DNS forwarders |

-Change and Escalation
+Change Management and Escalation

-- The impact is high or safety critical.
+- The impact is high or safety-critical.

 - Evidence suggests a security incident.